 As a second stage rehabilitation facility, the Museum provides a temporary home for manatees that will be released back into the wild after when they have returned to health.
-The Museum has cared for 36 rehabilitating manatees since 1998, with 3 of those currently in our care at this time.
+The Museum has cared for 36 rehabilitating manatees since 1998, with two of those currently in our care at this time.

 Manatees are cared for in the Parker Manatee Rehabilitation Aquarium, which includes both deep and shallow areas allowing the manatees to maintain natural feeding behaviors.

 Current Manatees in the Habitat:

 - ONeil was just a 30-pound orphan when he was rescued from Florida’s east coast near Merritt Island in Brevard County in July 2015.
 After being raised at SeaWorld, he is now much closer to the size he needs to be at release, but still has bit more to grow.
 “Manatees are typically about 60 pounds when they’re born so he was unusually small,” Edmonds said.
 “Perhaps he was premature.
 He was also having buoyancy issues so there were some problems with his lungs as well.”
 Today, ONeil is 565 pounds and a little over 7.5 feet long.